Ewan McDonald gets a taste of the good life in Brisbane.

 Worth a tipple: Mosconi (Fortitude Valley) and Maeve (South Brisbane) and Corella (Woolloongabba) are excellent wine bars.
 For cocktail lovers, the Boom Boom Room and the Gresham in the city; Maker (South Bank) and the Press Club (Fortitude Valley).

 If your idea of a hotel is a clean bathroom, fresh sheets and a place to sleep, you won't have a problem finding somewhere in Brisbane.
 But if you want a little more fun, a little more funk, a destination in itself, check into these vibrant new beds, breakfasts, and much more.

-When the W Brisbane opened less than a year ago, it was the city's first new five-star hotel in 20 years.
+When the W Brisbane opened just over two years ago, it was the city's first new five-star hotel in 20 years.
 The $800 million, 305-room property has panoramic views over the Brisbane River and design inspired by indigenous culture: a perspex "river reeds" sculpture, tide-patterned carpets, earth tones and Queensland artworks.

-Opulent, glamorous, the Emporium lifted its skirts and moved across the river to South Bank a year ago — to be facelifted into something even more decadent.
+Opulent, glamorous, the Emporium lifted its skirts and moved across the river to South Bank in mid-2018 — to be facelifted into something even more decadent.

 Nearby, two brothers with family connections to the suburb have revived three unloved service lanes: Winn Lane for bohemian boutiques, burgers and live music; Bakery Lane for fashion, craft and cafe start-ups; California Lane for an upmarket choice of coffee, cocktails, food and fashion.